Domain decomposition for entropic unbalanced optimal transport: Domain decomposition for unbalanced optimal transport

-\end{proof} \begin{remark} The solve map \eqref{eq:solve-map} is not continuous for general $Y$.
+\begin{remark} The solution map \eqref{eq:solve-map} is not continuous for general $Y$.
 When $\pi^n$ is a converging sequence such that the sequence $\nu_{-J}^n$ oscillates strongly, the limit of the cell optimizers $S_J(\pi^n)$ might be suboptimal for the limit problem $E(\cdot \mid \nu_{-J})$, when $\nu_{-J}$ is the weak* limit of $(\nu_{-J})^n$.
 As an example, consider the following setting: